yuxil2/battleship/README.md

 * Dynamic board sizes and ship configurations.
 * Engaging gameplay with hits, misses, and sunk notifications.

-## Game Flow
+### How to Play

-* Initialization: Define configurations, instantiate players, and initiate a game round.
+* Game Initialization: players have the options to define game configurations, instantiate players, and initiate a game round.
-* Setup Phase: Decide board dimensions, add ships to fleets, and position ships on the board.
+* Round Setup Phase: Entering a round, questions will be asked to decide board dimensions and add ships to fleets; Each player will need to position all ships on the board. each player will start by positioning their ships on their board.
-* Combat Phase: Players take turns, select targets, and register hits or misses.
-* Endgame Phase: Declare the winner and provide an option to play another round.

-## Future Improvements

-* GUI Integration: Implement a graphical user interface.
-* Scoring System: Add a scoring mechanism for multi-round games.
+* Combat Phase: Players will then take turns choosing a target coordinate on the selected opponent's board to attack.
+The game will notify players if their hit was successful, missed, or sank an opponent's ship.
+* Endgame Phase: The game concludes when only one player has unsunk ships, crowning them the winner.